jermeewinn/read.me-generator/README.md

 5) How to test the project.
 6) Ways to contact the project admin through email or GitHub.

+The generated READ.md file shown in the video can be found in the Develop folder.

 ## Demonstration of the Project
 https://watch.screencastify.com/v/FZO99q1F4gPta9ndrJWc